cocos/cocos-docs/en/editor/extension/scene-script.md

 # Call the engine API and project script

-In a plugin, you can declare a special script file called scene script, which has the same environment as the scripts in the `assets` directory of the project.
+In a plugin, you can declare a special script file called **scene script**, which has the same environment as the scripts in the `assets` directory of the project.
 That is, in this script you can call the engine API and other project scripts to achieve special functionality, including:

 - Traverse the nodes in the scene to get or change the data.
 - Call the other scripts in the project to complete the job.